talonhub/community/core/snippets/README.md

   - For most keys like `language` or `phrase` multiple values means _or_.
 You can use phrase _1_ or phrase _2_.
 The snippet is active in language _A_ or language _B_.
   - For `insertionFormatter` multiple values means that the formatters will be applied in sequence.
 - Snippets use leading white space as indentation.
 This means that the smallest leading sequence of whitespace characters from a snippet body's lines represents a single level of indentation.
 You must escape leading spaces in a snippet body to treat them as literal spaces.
-- You can escape a space, `---`, or a backslash by putting a backslash before it.
+- You can escape a space, a line consisting entirely of `---`, or a backslash by putting a backslash before it.
 - A snippet body cannot have the unicode character `"\u0000"`.

 ### Context fields